mauvehed/trackerstatus_discord/README.md

 When using Docker, the configuration is stored in a named volume for persistence across container restarts.

+### Ignored Files

+The following files are ignored by git for security and cleanliness:
+- `.env` and `.envrc` files containing sensitive data
+- Python virtual environments and cache files
+- Build and distribution directories
+- IDE-specific files
+- Log files and Docker volumes
+- Operating system files (e.g., .DS_Store)

 ## Monitoring

 The bot includes detailed logging for monitoring its operation:
 - Tracker additions and removals (with user and channel information)
-- Status changes for all trackers
+- Status changes between Online and Offline states
 - Periodic status check results
 - Error conditions and warnings

-Status checks occur every 5 minutes, and notifications are only sent when a tracker's status changes.
+Status checks occur every 5 minutes, and notifications are only sent when a tracker transitions between Online and Offline states to reduce notification noise.

 ## Rate Limiting